The Latest: Snow, rain in California, but fire areas are dry

 In mountain towns in the far north, towns received 1½ to nearly 4 inches of rain.

-The Sierra Nevada, which stretches 400 miles up and down California, got 2 to 6 feet of snow — a welcome gift for ski resorts preparing to open for the season in the next week or two.
+The Sierra Nevada, which stretches 400 miles up and down California, received 2 to 6 inches of snow — a welcome gift for ski resorts preparing to open for the season in the next week or two.

 Winter storm warnings remain in effect into Saturday night for the Lake Tahoe area and through Sunday afternoon elsewhere in the Sierras.